Weifelin/matchmaster/README.md

 # matchmaster
 It's a teamwork project that hasn't finished yet.
 ALl transactions/queries in database level have been finished.
-Some front end and JSP work still need to be done
+Some front end and JSP work are still in progress by me.

 ****Project Specification****\
 The basic idea behind your on-line dating system is that it will allow customers to use the web to browse/search the contents of your database (at least